 How can I be sure that my source data is safe?

-At the start of the project, you need to create a golden copy of the source data.
+At the start of the project, you need to create a golden copy of the source data by clicking the Create dataset option.

 Data backup allows for preserving data in the database using auxiliary tables for storing data.